AesopInteractive/lasso/README.txt

 == Changelog ==

+= 0.9.7 =
+* updated TGM Plugin Activation to latest (props Ahmad Awais)
+* improved live editing video source switching in Video Component
+* added dismissable license notices if license is not supplied, expired, or invalid
+* fixed a capability issue with saving that was introduced with WordPress 4.2.3

 = 0.9.6 =
 * added the ability to access and restore post and page revisions
 * fixed a bug introduced on the last update with new posts/pages being duplicated when created